nfs0621/OddsHarvester/README.md

 ## **💬 Feedback**

 Have any questions or feedback?
 Feel free to reach out via the issues tab on GitHub.
-We’d love to hear from you!
+We'd love to hear from you!

 ## **❗ Disclaimer**